 In your proposal, please include:

-ELA TRACK SUBMISSION GUIDELINES & SAMPLE
+EXPERIENTIAL LEARNING ACTIVITIES (ELA) SUBMISSION GUIDELINES & SAMPLE

-MANUSCRIPT FORMATTING FOR EXPERIENTIAL LEARNING EXERCISES
+MANUSCRIPT FORMATTING FOR EXPERIENTIAL LEARNING ACTIVITIES

 - Introduction to the exercise –write a short rationale for why the topic is important/relevant to the study of management, concepts or theories typically taught, and how the exercise will facilitate student learning.
 You need not review why experiential learning is needed.